 Bone growth stimulation has been used for decades to help bone heal.

-Great discoveries were made about 50 years ago when scientists found that low-level electrical fields stimulate the body's bone-healing process.
-Other advances such as different types of energy to stimulate bone growth, electromagnetic coil technology and simply better devices, supported by scientific and clinical research, have improved bone healing in patients who undergo spinal fusion.
+Over 50 years ago scientists discovered that low-level electrical fields stimulate the body's bone-healing process.
+Other advances included finding different types of energy that stimulate bone growth, electromagnetic coil technology and simply better devices— supported by scientific and clinical research—have improved bone healing in patients who undergo spinal fusion.

 Different types of bone growth stimulators

-As you might imagine, not all bone growth stimulators are the same.
+All bone growth stimulators are different.
 Certain types are designed to be surgically implanted (internal BGS) and other stimulators are worn outside the body (external BGS).
 Other differences include the type of electrical current or magnetic field generated by the device and how stimulation is transmitted to the spine.

-The four types of devices approved by the U.S. Food and Drug Administration (FDA) treat with direct current1,capacitive coupling2, combined magnetic fields3 or pulsed electromagnetic fields.4-6 Overall, it has been proven that fusion success can be increased in a patient treated with BGS compared to surgery without the use of BGS.
+The types of bone growth stimulation devices approved by the U.S. Food and Drug Administration (FDA) use direct current1,capacitive coupling2, combined magnetic fields3 or pulsed electromagnetic fields.4-6 Overall, it has been proven that fusion success can be increased in a patient treated with BGS compared to surgery without the use of BGS.